IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 setup described in the "Prerequisites" portion of the Installation Guide.
-Meaning that once completed, it installs everything needed to run TwoRavens, PLUS all the libraries and components required to ingest RData files, export as RData, and use Data Explorer.**
+Meaning that once completed, it installs everything needed to run TwoRavens, PLUS all the libraries and components required to ingest RData files and export as RData.**